-After sending hundreds of job applications, I noticed a clear difference in the number of interviews proposals for the applications where I hadn’t mentioned my Bsc.
+After sending hundreds of job applications, I noticed a clear difference in the number of interview proposals for the applications where I hadn’t mentioned my Bsc.

-Unless you have a Ph.D. in the topic, communication screams “DUMB” on your resume.
+Unless you have a Ph.D., communication screams “DUMB” on your resume.

 Better hiding it than leaving it.